d3fc/d3fc/packages/d3fc-webgl/README.md

 The divisor property is used to specify the rate (the number of instances) at which the attribute advances.
 A divisor of 0 would be used to repeat the same set of values for each set of vertices making up each instance e.g. `vertex[0][0] = a, vertex[0][1] = b, vertex[1][0] = a, vertex[1][1] = b, vertex[2][0] = a, vertex[2][1] = b`.
 A divisor of 1 would be used to pass a value per set of vertices making up each instance e.g. `vertex[0][0] = a, vertex[0][1] = a, vertex[1][0] = b, vertex[1][1] = b, vertex[2][0] = c, vertex[2][1] = c`.

-By default this value is null which causes the value to depend upon whether [instanced](#webglProgramBuilder_instanced) is enabled.
+By default this value is null which causes the value to depend upon whether instanced rendering is enabled, see [subInstanceCount](#webglProgramBuilder_subInstanceCount).
 If it is enabled, the divisor will have the value 1 otherwise it will be 0.

 #### Uniform Builder